Get Rich or Die Tryin': Commercial performance Get Rich or Die Tryin debuted at number one on the Billboard 200 chart, selling 872,000 copies in its first week. In its second week, the album sold an additional 822,000 copies. It was the best-selling album of 2003, selling 13 million copies worldwide to date.Byrnes, Paul (January 18, 2006). Get Rich or Die Tryin'. The Sydney Morning Herald. Retrieved April 13, 2008. It remains 50 Cent's best-selling album, with certified sales of 9 million copies in the United States, and is the tenth best-selling hip-hop album in the country. The album was certified 6× Platinum by the Recording Industry Association of America (RIAA) in 2003 for shipping six million copies in the US. In 2003, Get Rich or Die Tryin was ranked as the number one album of the year on the Billboard 200.

-Legacy
+LegacyGet Rich or Die Tryin is credited with restoring gangsta rap to prominence in an era when prevailing trends favored "slick, flashy ladies-man rappers" and radio-friendly R&B collaborations.
+Denaun Porter states that the album "shifted everybody's view of music" and led to a wave of stylistic imitators.
+50 Cent's swaggering, unrepentant persona on Get Rich Or Die Tryin has led him to be described as "rap's most charming antihero since 2Pac".

-Get Rich or Die Tryin is credited with restoring gangsta rap to prominence in an era when prevailing trends favored "slick, flashy ladies-man rappers".
 In a 2013 retrospective, Billboard states that the album "rewrote the hip-hop rulebook".
 Neil Kulkarni of Crack states that Get Rich or Die Tryin' combined "Southern-style textures with gritty East Coast lyrical content" in a way that many succeeding artists would strive to replicate, and argues that the album's success paved the way for future gangsta rap artists including Jeezy, Rick Ross, and the Game.
+50 Cent has also been credited with inspiring later rappers to write more overtly about their "personal turmoil".